Obtaining and interpreting routing tables on Linux

 192.168.254.9 dev tun0 proto kernel scope link src 192.168.254.10

-Going over all the details of this routing table would be tedious, so we will focus on what matters here.
-Notice the second line: the default route has not changed.
-However, the first and fourth lines introduce two new routes which completely change the rules of the game: packets with destination addresses matching either 0.0.0.0/1 or 128.0.0.0/1 are now sent through the device tun0 with 192.168.254.9 as the gateway IP address.
+Covering all the details of this routing table would be tedious, so we will concentrate on the most relevant aspects.
+The second and fifth lines are identical to those in the routing table shown earlier, meaning the default route and the route for the local network remain unchanged.
+On the other hand, the first and fourth lines introduce two new routes that significantly alter the routing rules: packets with destination addresses matching either 0.0.0.0/1 or 128.0.0.0/1 are now routed through tun0, with 192.168.254.9 as the gateway IP address.

-The catch here is the fact that 0.0.0.0/1 and 128.0.0.0/1 match packets with destination IP addresses having the first bit equal to 0 and 1 respectively.
-Together, they match all packets which are not matched by other routes and effectively make the original default route have no effect because of the longest prefix matching rule: the first bit of a packet will always be either 0 or 1, so the default route will never be applied.
-In other words, OpenVPN creates two routes which together swallow each packet by matching its first bit (except for packets matching other more specific routes, of course); the packet is then sent on the interface tun0.
-From there, packets are encrypted and then sent to 95.91.22.94 (the OpenVPN server).
-Not surprisingly, the route specified on the third line causes those packets to be sent through the physical interface wlan0 via the gateway 192.168.1.1.
+The catch here is that 0.0.0.0/1 and 128.0.0.0/1 match packets with destination IP addresses where the first bit equals 0 and 1 respectively.
+Combined, they match all packets not matched by other routes.
+The fifth line will still apply for all IP addresses within the range 192.168.1.0/24 (so communicating with devices in the local network will still be possible), but since the first bit of a packet will always be either 0 or 1, the default route will never be applied.
+In other words, OpenVPN creates two routes that collectively match every packet that is not addressed to a device in the local network; these packets are then routed to the interface tun0.
+From there, packets are encrypted and sent to 95.91.22.94 (the OpenVPN server).
+Finally, the route specified on the third line directs the packets to be sent out through the physical interface wlan0 via the gateway 192.168.1.1.

-For the more curious reader, the IP address 192.168.254.9 comes from the fact that in the example above, OpenVPN creates the tun0 interface in point-to-point mode, meaning this interface works as if directly connected to another endpoint: the OpenVPN server.
-The server creates a virtual local network 192.168.254.0/24 and assigns IP addresses from this pool to each endpoint of the connection.
+The last two lines are also important.
+They exist due to the fact that OpenVPN creates the virtual tun0 interface in point-to-point mode, meaning this interface functions as if directly connected to another endpoint: the OpenVPN server.
+The server establishes a virtual local network 192.168.254.0/24 and assigns IP addresses from this pool to each endpoint of the connection.
 As shown on the last line, the IP address assigned to the client is 192.168.254.10, with 192.168.254.9 being the IP address of the server endpoint.
 This can be seen more clearly by running:

 ip addr show dev tun0

-In our example, this gives us a clear indication of the point-to-point connection mentioned in the previous paragraph:
+The output provides a clear demonstration of the point-to-point connection mentioned in the previous paragraph:

 21: tun0: <POINTOPOINT,MULTICAST,NOARP,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UNKNOWN group default qlen 100